+We present several baselines for our layer adaptation in Table~\ref{tab:qwen-omni}.
+Adapting the layers with cross-attention that we selected based on the layer adaptability criterion in Sec.~\ref{sec:adaptability} significantly outperforms the strategy of selecting evenly distributed layers, first layers, middle layers, and last layers, and even outperforms adapting all layers in the video diffusion model.
+This demonstrates that our positive influence function for layer selection is crucial for high-performance adaptation.

-\paragraph{Quantitative Evaluation} Tables~\ref{tab:dance-quality}--\ref{tab:video-quality} present our quantitative results compared against several baselines~\cite{ruan2023mm,genmo2024mochi}.
+Tables~\ref{tab:dance-quality}--\ref{tab:video-quality} present our quantitative results compared against prior work~\cite{ruan2023mm,genmo2024mochi}.
 For dance quality (Table~\ref{tab:dance-quality}), our method outperforms previous approaches in style alignment, beat alignment, movement realism, and choreography complexity, while maintaining competitive scores across other metrics.
 Table~\ref{tab:video-quality} demonstrates our superiority in video quality metrics, particularly in imaging quality and overall consistency compared to MM-Diffusion~\cite{ruan2023mm} and Mochi~\cite{genmo2024mochi}.
-In Table~\ref{tab:prompt-alignment}, MusicInfuser shows improved prompt alignment over the baseline Mochi model, with significant gains in creative interpretation and overall satisfaction.
+In Table~\ref{tab:prompt-alignment}, MusicInfuser shows improved creative interpretation and overall satisfaction over the baseline Mochi model.
+For qualitative comparisons with prior work, we refer readers to the supplementary material.